jjlljj/2DoBox-Pivot/README.md

 We’d like our users to be able to easily find specific tasks they already created, so let’s provide them with a filtering interface on the task list.

-* At the top of the task list, include a text field labeled “Search”.
+* At the top of the task list, include a text field labeled “filter”.
 * As a user types in the search box, the list of tasks should filter in real time to only display tasks whose title or body include the user’s text.
 The page should not reload.
-* Clearing the search box should restore all the tasks to the list.
+* Clearing the filter box should restore all the tasks to the list.

 ## Layout comps: